Green Ink Pad: Altenew Forest Glades Fresh Dye Ink

 Alternatives to Altenew’s Forest Glades Fresh Dye Ink:

-Looking through my ink pad stash, I found several ink colors that are in the same ballpark as “Forest Glades,” but neither of them are exactly the same.
+Looking through my ink pad stash, I found several ink colors that are in the same ballpark as “Forest Glades,” but none of them are exactly the same.
 I use all 3 of these ink colors and wouldn’t want to be without any of them; however, they all serve the same basic purpose, so you could get by with only one of them if you don’t do a lot of stamping.
 They give you a couple of other options to consider if you aren’t totally sure whether the Forest Glades ink color is what you want to add to your stash right now.

 • Bundled Sage Distress Oxide (and Also Bundled Sage Distress Ink) by Tim Holtz: If I had to choose only one light to medium-colored green ink pad to keep in my stash, this is the one I’d choose.
 I happen to have the Distress Oxide version of this ink color, which is a hybrid ink that’s a little chalkier and performs differently than the dye ink version.
 For a true apples-to-apples comparison against Altenew’s dye inks, you’d want to compare the dye ink version of Bundled Sage, which is called “Bundled Sage Distress Ink” (without the “Oxide”.)
 But I personally prefer the Distress Oxide version.